skellis46/finger-pointing-moon/project-partners.md

 contacted:
+- contacted Debbie Williams about Choreomundus contacts: 20200917; 20201014

+no or I decided not to:
+- The Place: contacted Eddie 20200916; again 20201002
 - San Francisco space? -- contacted Christian Burns 20200916
-- contacted Debbie Williams about Choreomundus contacts

-no:
-- The Place: contacted Eddie 20200916; again 20201002

 >from Je-S help: